brandtkeller/personal-blog/content/posts/wellbeing/remote-work-missing-piece.md

 ---
 title: "A missing piece of remote work culture"
-date: 2023-11-12T05:30:00-07:00
+date: 2023-11-13T03:30:00-07:00
 tags: ["Wellbeing", "Remote", "Remote Work"]
 series: "Wellbeing"
-draft: true
+draft: false
 ---

 ![](/images/remote-work.png)

-I will always admit that I love everything that is working for a fully remote job.
+I will always admit that I love everything that is working for a fully remote company.
 I've battle tested the 2+ hr commute daily for longer than I cared to admit, and that time feels like a huge part of my life has been wasted.
-Working remotely has offered me time to focus on the things that matter when they matter.
+Working remotely has offered me time to focus on the things that matter, when they matter.

 Focusing on work and the tasks at hand - with zero interruption - while also being able to inject random bouts of family time throughout the day that I would have otherwise not had the ability to do.
 This is a huge part of my life.
 Snack time with my daughter when I've been banging my head against the wall for hours.